Ja-ime/css-exercises/foundations/03-grouping-selectors/README.md

 <br>

-_In the last challenge, you had a single element and applied different rules (multiple classes) to it.
-In this challenge you will give two elements each a unique class name, then add rules for styles that both elements share as well as their own unique styles._
+_In the last challenge, you took a single element and applied multiple classes to it.
+In this challenge each element will have a unique class and style, but will also have styles in common.

 <br>

 ## To Do
 1. Give each element a unqiue class name
-2. Add rules and styles that both elements share (as well as their own unique styles)
+2. Apply the properties to each element as seen in the image
-3. Attribute the class elements to the HTML file.
+3. Use grouping to add shared rules to each class

 <br>